 In summary, the above studies suggest that right foods or supplements included as part of the cancer diet/foods at right quantities should help the specific chemotherapy to fight/kill a particular cancer.

-Cancer Fighting Diets/Foods that alleviates the Side-effects of Ongoing Treatments
+Cancer Fighting Diets/Foods/Supplements that alleviates the Side-effects of Ongoing Treatments

-Including the right food and supplement as part of the anti-cancer diets/foods may also help in reducing the side effects of the ongoing treatments such as chemotherapy and radiotherapy.
+Including the right foods and supplements as part of the anti-cancer diets may also help in reducing the side effects of the ongoing treatments such as chemotherapy and radiotherapy.
 This will help in improving the quality of life and general well-being of the cancer patient during their efforts to fight and kill cancer.

 Different clinical studies and evidence which support the benefits of a specific food/supplement in alleviating a specific chemotherapy side-effect in a particular cancer type are summarized below.